Open Books, Open Minds

 They are awesome!
 Many of the teachers in Guatemala’s public schools have the equivalent of an elementary-level education and receive very little formal training in teaching.
 We know that a key element in improving education is to expand teacher capacity.
 We seek out qualified, committed local teachers and provide detailed training on how to teach Open Books, Open Minds.
 Ongoing professional development for the literacy teachers in the GLXi program expands their expertise in teaching and allows for continuous improvement.
 The professional development includes individualized onsite coaching and access to experts who can answer their questions and problem-solve with them if they encounter difficulties implementing the program.

 What kinds of materials do they use to teach?

 Most schools in Guatemala lack proper facilities and materials.
-Toilets don’t flush; windows are broken; classrooms are not cleaned; books and other resources are in short supply.
+In more rural regions schools lack electricity or running water.
+Classroom sizes can be as large as 30 children to a teacher.
+Books and other resources are in short supply.
 In order for children to learn in this environment, we knew that we would have to provide books and teaching supplies.
 So, the GLXi program staff sourced the highest quality and most appropriate learning materials for the areas where we teach.
 We made sure that everything was age-appropriate; that it could withstand the elements and frequent use; and that it would put our students on the path to continued learning and future success.